-In some programming languages (especially Python), list comprehension is a method of manipulating lists in a compact/concise way.
+In Python, list comprehension is a method of manipulating lists in a compact/concise way.
 Comprehensions use the same keywords as loop and conditional blocks, and aim to focus on the actual data rather than on the procedure — which gives us different ways of thinking about our logic.

 The general syntax of list comprehension is: